 Designed as a non-partisan and apolitical initiative, the program was attended by delegates from institutions and civil society organizations across Telangana and saw participation from leading political figures of all major political parties in the state.
 Details of the discussion can be accessed via the #FutureofTelangana hashtag on Twitter.

 What does legitimacy of government mean to different people?
 And how can the relationship between a government and its citizens be strengthened?
 YLAC joined hands with the Centre for Public Impact (a BCG Foundation) to bring the ‘Finding Legitimacy’ project to India.
 This project is a global initiative by CPI to understand people’s perception of legitimacy across the world, in places such as Mexico, Canada, Brussels, Singapore and London.
 We were CPI’s partners for this conversation in India.

-#TodayIMetIndia aimed at breaking barriers of discrimination and promoting shared understanding through photography, story-telling and expression by creating portraits which reflect and celebrate the vast cultural and religious diversity in the Indian society.
+#TodayIMetIndia aimed at breaking barriers of discrimination and promoting shared understanding by creating portraits which reflect and celebrate the vast cultural and religious diversity in the Indian society.
 Images from the project were shared widely on Instagram and Facebook, reaching millions of people worldwide, spreading the message of harmony.